Irreducible Ginzburg-Landau fields in dimension 2: Introduction

 \end{main}

-The results of \hyperlink{main:typeii}{Main~Theorem~3} also hold in the borderline $\beta = \tfrac{1}{2}$ case, which was proved in \cite[Section~4]{B90} by Bradlow.
-In fact Bradlow proved that for a closed (that is compact and without boundary) K\"ahler $n$-manifold $X$, in the $\beta = \tfrac{1}{2}$ case, there are irreducible absolute minimizers of the \hyperref[eq:glf]{energy \eqref{eq:glf}}, called {\em $\tau$-vortices}, if and only if $\alpha > \tfrac{2 \pi |d|}{{\rm Vol} \left( X \right)}$.
-Thus \hyperlink{main:typeii}{Main~Theorem~3} generalizes the 2-dimensional case of Bradlow's result to all parameters $\beta \geqslant \tfrac{1}{2}$. \hyperlink{main:typeii}{Main~Theorem~3} also provides the following phase diagram for Type-II superconductors on closed 2-manifolds:
+The results of \hyperlink{main:typeii}{Main~Theorem~3} also hold in the borderline $\beta = \tfrac{1}{2}$ case, which was proved in \cite{B90}*{Section~4} by Bradlow.
+In fact, \hyperlink{main:typeii}{Main~Theorem~3} generalizes the 2-dimensional case of Bradlow's result to all parameters $\beta \geqslant \tfrac{1}{2}$. \Cref{ineq:cond4} in \hyperlink{main:typeii}{Main~Theorem~3} provides the following phase diagram for Type II superconductors on closed 2-manifolds with constant external magnetic field:

+We remark, that on surfaces with boundary there is a similar phase diagram, since $2 \pi d$, in \cref{ineq:cond4} can be replaced by the magnetic flux of the external magnetic field, $\upphi_0$; see \cref{eq:flux}.

-Our last main theorem uses a recent result of Feehan and Maridakis about the \L{}ojasiewicz--Simon inequality for analytic functions on Banach spaces.
+Our last main theorem uses a recent result of Feehan and Maridakis about the \L{}ojasiewicz--Simon inequality for analytic functions on Banach spaces \cite{FM15a}.
 We show that solutions for the Ginzburg--Landau \cref{eq:gl1,eq:gl2} with de Gennes--Neumann boundary conditions exist only at finitely many energies, and the moduli space of Ginzburg--Landau fields, that is the quotient of the set of critical points of \hyperref[eq:glf]{energy \eqref{eq:glf}} by the action of the gauge group $\G$ (see definition in \Cref{sec:glr}), is compact.

 \begin{main}{{\rm [Compactness]}} \hypertarget{main:fin} The Ginzburg--Landau free energy \eqref{eq:glf} has finitely many critical values.
 Furthermore, the moduli space of Ginzburg--Landau fields

 is compact. \end{main}